Diverse Team of Specialists work in Advanced Lab

 • promote excellence in education in the fields of cardiology, oncology and psychiatry.

-Up to eight (8) summer studentships will be allocated to the priority area of Social Accountability:
+Up to four (4) summer studentships will be allocated to the priority area of Social Accountability, and these will be awarded to faculty-initiated projects developed in collaboration with community partners.

-The review committee will assess and rank the summer studentship applications.
+The review committee will assess and rank the pairings between students and projects based on the relevance of the project to the student’s career aspirations and the feasibility of the training plan within the program’s parameters.
 The committee commits to a fair and transparent review assessment to promote excellence in research across Faculty of Medicine’s diverse research fields.
 In alignment with the University of Ottawa’s Office of the Vice-President, Research policies, the committee will foster an equitable research, education and training environment that provides equal opportunities for everyone and that respects and values diversity.

-1. The Committee will provide rankings of summer studentship applications using the merit indicators (see below) while ensuring the Faculty’s core values of equity and diversity are respected.
+Peer reviewers will provide rankings of MSSRP applications using the merit indicators (see below) while ensuring the Faculty’s core values of equity and diversity are respected.

-The Committee will reflect the diversity of the University of Ottawa and Faculty of Medicine community with respect to the four diversity categories identified in the Canada Equity Act (gender, minority status, indigenous status, disability status).
-In addition, the review committee should reflect the diversity of our uOttawa community, including stakeholders from our partner institutions and reflective of the diverse research fields at uOttawa.
-It will be comprised of:
+Peer reviewers will reflect the diversity of the University of Ottawa and Faculty of Medicine community with respect to the four diversity categories identified in the Canada’s Employment Equity Act (women and gender equity-seeking groups, individuals who are racialized, Indigenous peoples, persons living with disabilities).
+In addition, the reviewers should reflect the diversity of our uOttawa community, including individuals from our partner institutions and reflective of the diverse research fields at uOttawa.

 • Excellence of the Research Project (50%)